 Heritage Days is an adventure and celebration for the whole family.
 Take a look at the complete schedule below or visit the official website here: http://cfallsheritagedays.com/index.html

-This new, improved app will give you enhanced control over your debit card.
 These features include but are not limited to:

 Businesses in the Flathead Valley are seeing increasing attempts of bank fraud, phishing attacks, and ransomware.
 We see it at the bank, and we hear about it from our friends and neighbors.
 Freedom Bank is hosting a Cybercrime Awareness Session to help small businesses learn the common tactics scammers and hackers are using, as well as actionable advice to protect their business and their bank accounts.